 I begin to crave scones as soon as the weather starts to warm up.
-There is nothing I enjoy more than a hot coffee, a fresh-baked scone – which has been liberally smeared with butter – and my balcony.
+There is nothing I enjoy more than a hot coffee, and a freshly baked scone, made with my Basic Scone Recipe.

 Luckily, McKenna and John.e love scones too, which is why I love this recipe so much.
 I can whip up a batch in literally 15 minutes from start to finish.
 And, this Basic Scone Recipe allows me to easily customize each batch so that we all get exactly what we want.

 For myself and John.e, we share similar tastes, so I made a batch of Lemon Cranberry, and a second batch of Lemon Blueberry.
 For McKenna, I made a simple batch of chocolate chip, and the last batch, which we all seem to enjoy, are Toffee Almond Crunch.
-See, I told you that it was easy to customize!
+See, I told you this Basic Scone Recipe was easy to customize!

 In the recipe below, just follow the instructions and pick a cup of your favourite add-in; try to stick to dry ingredients.
 If you want to add fresh berries, the texture of the scone will change greatly, because of the extra moisture.
 To be honest, I would stay away from fresh berries and fruits for this particular recipe.